 For many years, I've worked with people living with viruses, both the human immuno deficiency (HIV) disease as well as other more common and less threatening, though still problematic viruses such as Epstein Barr, Shingles, and Herpes.
-In fact, there are around 100 known viruses in the Herpes family with eight that affect humans.
+Actually, there are around 100 known viruses in the Herpes family with eight that affect humans.
 This includes Chicken Pox, too.
 The reality is that the vast majority of people are living with a virus, or perhaps better stated, a virus is living in most people, even if you don't know it.
-So I've created a program to support immunity and target viruses, halting their growth and affects on your body.
+So I've created a program to support immunity and target viruses, halting their growth and effects on your body.

 Daily Food Plan

 Wake up: large glass lemon water, add 1/2 tsp maple syrup if preferred - this helps alkalinize your blood and support kidneys.